canada-ca/accelerators_accelerateurs-gcp/deployment-templates/Terraform/guardrails/README.md

 ```
 gcloud config set project your-project
 cd 0-bootstrap
-./bootstrap.sh -d dept -p your-project
+./bootstrap.sh -d unique-dept-prefix -p your-project-id
 ```

 ### Stage 1 - Common Resources

-This stage you will deploy the resources listed below using the infrastructure as code utility Terraform to provide the base needed to deploy the 30 Guardrails.
+This stage you will deploy the resources listed below using the infrastructure as code utility Terraform to provide the base needed to deploy the 30 day Guardrails.

 - Guardrails Project
 - BigQuery Instance for log aggregation